How long is the workshop?

-Store your candles in a cool, dry place away from direct and indirect sunlight.
+Store your candles in a cool, dry place away from direct sunlight.

 Will my soy candle produce black soot?

 If burned properly, soy wax candles are virtually soot free, and soy wax in and of itself is soot free!
 However, natural cotton wicks will smoke if not burned properly, or if the wicks are never trimmed.
 The production of candle soot can also be minimised in the following ways: Trim the wick before every use to promote proper flame height, place the candle away from drafty areas to avoid flame flickering, and ensure that the wax pool is free of debris.
-Please follow the burning instructions located on the bottom of your soy candles container, our visit our burn rules online!
+Please follow the burning instructions located on the bottom of your soy candles container, and follow our Burn Rules below.

 Are the wicks supposed to bend over when they are burning?

-We use both natural High-Temperature Paper (HTP) wicks (which bend while burning) and Cotton wicks in our soy candles.
+We use natural High-Temperature Paper (HTP) cotton wicks in our soy candles.
 HTP wicks are designed to curl as they get too long.
 Use this as a reminder to trim your wick before relighting.
 Wicks are designed to be trimmed to half a centimetre before each burn.
 Natural wicks are fragile, so please be very careful not to damage your wick when trimming.
 We recommend extinguishing using a wick dipper.
-To properly extinguish your candles dip burning wicks into melt pool then back in upright position (You can purchase wick dippers for this purpose).
+To properly extinguish your candles dip burning wicks into the melt pool then bring them back to their upright position (You can purchase wick dippers for this purpose).
 This will create much less smoke!
 Don't trim your wick until the wax is completely cool.